-Clostridium perfringens is one of the brothers of this evil family and is further classified into five Biotypes (A, B, C, D and E) depending on what combination of four toxins it produces.
+Clostridium perfringens is one of the brothers of the evil Clostridium family but is further classified into five Biotypes (A, B, C, D and E) depending on what combination of four toxins it produces.
 Dogs are almost exclusively infected with Biotype A.

 The toxins of significance that Clostridium perfringens can produce are called enterotoxins.
 We are particularly concerned about the "alpha" toxin, the "epsilon" toxin, and the "net E/F" toxins.
 These toxins can be present in normal dogs but if they are present in high enough amounts, they are associated with diarrhea.

 How would Clostridium perfringens infection happen?